A Guide to North Carolina Auto Dealer Surety Bond Requirements

 Post Summary

-A North Carolina auto dealer bond is a surety bond required for licensed motor vehicle dealers.
-It protects consumers and the state from financial losses caused by a dealer’s fraud, misrepresentation, or failure to follow state regulations.
+A North Carolina auto dealer bond is a surety bond required as part of the motor vehicle dealer licensing process.
+It protects consumers and the state from financial losses caused by a dealer's fraud, misrepresentation, failure to transfer titles properly, or other violations of state regulations.
+If a valid claim is filed against the bond, the surety provider investigates and reimburses the affected consumer, after which the dealer is required to repay the surety in full.

 What happens if a North Carolina dealer operates without a bond?